logo

 What are Compound Exercises?

 Compound exercises are those that involve multiple joints and muscle groups.
-The most common compound movements are the squat, bench press, deadlift, overhead press, bent over rows, dips, and pull-ups
+The most common compound movements that you will see in a training program are the squat, bench press, deadlift, overhead press, bent over rows, dips, and pull-ups

 What are Isolation Exercises?